learn-co-students/python-lists-readme-data-science-intro-000/README.md

 11. Toronto
 12. Pyeongchang

-And here is how that same list looks in Python:
+Here is what that list looks like as a Python `list`:

 ```python